argoproject/navis-documentcloud/readme.txt

 == Description ==

 [DocumentCloud](http://www.documentcloud.org/home) is a free service allowing journalists to analyze, annotate and publish documents, funded by the Knight Foundation.
+Initial development supported by [NPR](http://www.npr.org) as part of [StateImpact](http://stateimpact.npr.org) project.

 DocumentCloud's normal embed code looks like this: